marjoleinF/misc/glmertree_updates.md

 I wrote a new plotting function which uses an adjusted version of `node_bivplot` from **partykit**.
 For plotting the fitted values, it allows for assuming the random effects to be constant (at the population mean of 0) and the fixed effects to be constant (at their sample means), through the following arguments:

 -   `fit.ranef`: character; "fixed" (default) or "varying".
 Only used when `fitmean = TRUE`.
 If `"constant"`, fitted means will be calculated, with random effects fixed at the population mean of 0.
 If `"varying"`, fitted means will also be based on the fitted random effects.
 -   `fit.fixef`: character, `"constant"` (default) or `"varying"`.
 Only used when `fitmean = TRUE`.
 If `"constant"`, fitted means will be calculated, keeping the values of the other predictors in the (G)LM constant at their sample mean or majority value.
-If `"varying"`, fitted means will also be based on the fitted effects of the remaining predictor variables
+If `"varying"`, fitted means will also be based on the fitted effects of the remaining predictor variables.

+The new function plots straight lines, by default:

 ``` r
 plot.lmertree2(lt.growth, which = "tree")